ohendev/first-Ruby-RPS/README.md

 Rock > Scissors > Paper and Paper > Rock etc.

-You have to type your name first, then y or Y for Yes in order to play, the R for Rcok or P for Paper or S for Scissors.
+You have to type your name first, then y or Y for Yes in order to play, the R for Rock or P for Paper or S for Scissors.

 If you miss-type a letter an Error message will be displayed!